-The British, most of whom have lived under only one monarch, are ready to brace for new changes including singing a different national anthem, ‘God save the…King,’ after the repose of Queen Elizabeth II.
+The British, most of whom have lived under only one monarch, are witnessing King Charles’ coronation today, May 6, and are bracing for new changes, such as singing a different national anthem, ‘God save the King.’

 “God Save the King” was the original title of the song and is based on a patriotic tune that was first publicly performed in London in 1745 and adopted as the country’s national anthem 250 years ago.